RustFestEU/blog.rustfest.eu/_posts/2018-03-02-this-week-in-rustfest-1-anonymouse-abstract-first-batch-locals.md

 With that in mind we require all submissions to be anonymous.
 The reviewers will not accept talks signed with names.

-So the natural question to ask is: How can I submit a talk about my favorite crate if it is a famouse one and everybody can attribute it to me?
+If you are wondering "How can I submit a talk about my favorite crate if it is a famous one that is easily attributed to me?", our answer comes in two parts:

+1. Please do strive to make your proposal anonymous.
+You can, for example, replace the crate's name with just "CRATE" (along with a short summary of its purpose, which is good practice to include in any case).
+Accepted proposals will have the opportunity to revise their text before we post them to the website.

+2. In some cases, making the identity of a crate 100% anonymous to all reviewers is not reasonable, e.g. because doing so would force the proposal text to be awkward or incoherent.
+We advise against going to such lengths.
+If some reviewer manages to *infer* your identity, then they will be responsible to recuse themself from the review process;
+but such an inference should be treated as a black mark against your proposal.